freakout42/formax/README.md

 .quit
 ~~~

-You should now have a sqlite-database in `mydb.sq3`.
+You should now have a sqlite database in `mydb.sq3`.
 Create
 a default form for the table `depts` and execute it:

 ~~~